-S. Africa's Zuma Leaves Office As He Entered — Accused Of Corruption
+South Africa's Zuma Leaves Office As He Entered — Accused Of Corruption

 "There's nothing I've done wrong," he said in a defiant interview Wednesday with the South African Broadcasting Corp.
 "What is the problem?
 I don't understand. ...
 I don't think it is fair."

-But the African National Congress made clear it would oppose him in a no-confidence vote in parliament.
+But the African National Congress made clear it would oppose him in a no-confidence vote in Parliament.
 So Zuma announced his resignation in a televised broadcast Wednesday night.

 "No life should be lost in my name," he said.
 "The ANC should never be divided in my name.
 I have therefore come to the decision to resign as president."

-During Zuma's presidency, a country that's regarded itself as an African success story and an exemplar of democracy has been struggling with political turmoil, endemic corruption and a weak economy — the same issues that afflict so many of its neighbors.
+During Zuma's presidency, a country that has regarded itself as an African success story and an exemplar of democracy has been struggling with political turmoil, endemic corruption and a weak economy — the same issues that afflict so many of its neighbors.

-His ouster "has all happened because President Zuma has, many people say, brought the ANC into disrepute," said NPR's Africa correspondent Ofeibea Quist-Arcton.
+His ouster "has all happened because President Zuma has, many people say, brought the ANC into disrepute," said NPR Africa correspondent Ofeibea Quist-Arcton.
 "It is hugely humiliating for Zuma, who has been an ANC stalwart since he was a very young man."

 A precedent